-The skilled medical malpractice team of Lombardi and Lombardi knows how to handle medical negligence cases because we focus a large part of our practice on this particular area of law.
+The skilled medical malpractice team of Lombardi and Lombardi, P.A. knows how to handle medical negligence cases because we focus a large part of our practice on this particular area of law.
 We will order copies of all your medical records and review them in order to determine if more could have been done to treat you.
 We know how to help you because our firm has a proven track record with these types of cases.

 Our lawyers have years of experience helping victims of medical malpractice in Middlesex, Monmouth, and Ocean counties.
 Call us anytime or use our online contact form to schedule a free consultation about your case

 We front all of the costs in your medical malpractice case, which means that we only get paid if we win your case.

 - Personal Injury